arvidn/libtorrent/docs/manual.rst

 ``total_used_buffers`` is the total number of buffers currently in use.
 This includes the read/write disk cache as well as send and receive buffers used in peer connections.

-``average_queue_time`` is the number of microseconds an average disk I/O job has to wait in the job queue before it get processed.

-``average_read_time`` is the time read jobs takes on average to complete (not including the time in the queue), in microseconds.
-This only measures read cache misses.

-``average_write_time`` is the time write jobs takes to complete, on average, in microseconds.
-This does not include the time the job sits in the disk job queue or in the write cache, only blocks that are flushed to disk.

-``average_hash_time`` is the time hash jobs takes to complete on average, in microseconds.
-Hash jobs include running SHA-1 on the data (which for the most part is done incrementally) and sometimes reading back parts of the piece.
-It also includes checking files without valid resume data.

-``average_cache_time`` is the average amuount of time spent evicting cached blocks that have expired from the disk cache.

-``job_queue_length`` is the number of jobs in the job queue.

 get_cache_info()
 ----------------